webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 There's four current code bases:

-;root: the document root.
+;code.root: the document root.
-;docs_current: the version of MediaWiki that runs the site.
+;code.docs_current: the version of MediaWiki that runs the site.
-;docs_test: a version of MediaWiki that can be used to test changes.
+;code.docs_test: a version of MediaWiki that can be used to test changes.
-;docs_settings: the shared configuration files between test and current.
+;code.docs_settings: the shared configuration files between test and current.
 This code base is automatically deployed with docs_current and docs_test, but can be deployed separately, if wanted.

 Each code base is stored in the salt repository on the deployment system (10.4.238.151 - we need a DNS entry for this), at ''/srv/salt/code''.
 To make a change, using robots.txt in the root code base: